MislavJaksic/Knowledge-Repository/Technology/DevOps/Security/Keycloak/Docs/ServerAdministration/IdentityBrokering/README.md

 ## [Identity Brokering](https://www.keycloak.org/docs/latest/server_admin/#_identity_broker)

 An `Identity Broker` connects service providers with different identity providers.
-If creates trust with an external identity provider.
+It creates trust with an external identity provider.

-Existing account can be linked.
+Existing accounts can be linked to Keycloak such as `Google`, `Facebook` or `Twitter`.

 Common identity provider protocols:
 * `SAML v2.0`